 The projects listed here are examples of longitudinal projects that support the creative use of ICT in the classroom.

-FÍS (literally translated as ‘Vision’) is an initiative from the Department of Education and Science (DES) in the Republic of Ireland and is a project designed to introduce the medium of film as a support to the Primary School Curriculum (Curaclam na Bunscoile).
-The FÍS project is now managed by the National Centre for Technology in Education (NCTE), in collaboration with Dun Laoghaire Institute of Art Design and Technology (The National Film School). www.fis.ie
+FÍS (literally translated as ‘Vision’) was an initiative from the Department of Education and Science (DES) in the Republic of Ireland and was a project designed to introduce the medium of film as a support to the Primary School Curriculum (Curaclam na Bunscoile).
+The FÍS project is now managed by the National Centre for Technology in Education (NCTE), in collaboration with Dun Laoghaire Institute of Art Design and Technology (The National Film School).

 NCTE’s Soundbeam Project

 The NCTE arranged for an evaluation of the use of Soundbeam in Irish special schools via case studies in four schools during the 2004/2005 school year.
 The purpose of the evaluation was to establish the suitability of Soundbeam for use with students with severe/profound general learning disabilities or multiple disabilities in Irish schools.
 The NCTE supplied Soundbeam version 2 equipment to three of the schools (the fourth schools already had its own Soundbeam version 1 equipment), three days of training for the teachers involved and a template for reporting the school’s evaluative case study of Soundbeam.

 An initiative for students with dyslexia or other reading/writing difficulties.

 Thirty-one post-primary schools around Ireland were involved in this innovative initiative aimed at supporting students with dyslexia or other reading/writing difficulties through the provision of laptop computers.
 The initiative aimed to identify how laptops can support these students and facilitate learning in an inclusive environment. http://www.laptopsinitiative.ie/Book.aspx